SamuelCarriles/fhemas/README.md

 [![Status: Alpha](https://img.shields.io/badge/status-alpha-orange.svg)](#) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](#)

-# fhir-schemas
+# fhemas

 A lightweight, Clojure library that generates validation schemas for FHIR resources.
 It parses FHIR `StructureDefinitions` and produces ready-to-use schemas for `Malli`, `clojure.spec`, or any other validation engine.

 ## Philosophy

-fhir-schemas is built around the idea of a pure schema-generation engine for FHIR.
+fhemas is built around the idea of a pure schema-generation engine for FHIR.

 Rather than shipping opinionated resource definitions or coupling internally to a specific FHIR version, the library provides the minimal core required to parse StructureDefinitions and generate validation schemas from them.